Russian Navy: History

-On 23 June 2021, Russian forces were involved in an incident with a British Royal Navy ship in the waters of Crimea.
+On 31 July 2022 during Russian Navy Day, Putin approved a new maritime doctrine for Russia.
+The new doctrine suggests an increased state focus on the Arctic and the Northern Sea Route, as well as an increased naval presence in the Mediterranean and Red Seas, both using already-established bases and establishing new bases on other territories in the area.
+Plans for the development of shipbuilding industries in Crimea were also mentioned, as well as the development of new LNG terminals and shipbuilding industries in the Far East.
+With the US and Allies identified as the major maritime threat, cooperation with India and Middle Eastern allies was also emphasised, as well as the necessity for increased foreign port visits by Russian Navy vessels.
+In 2023, Russian state media claimed that the Russian Navy received 3 submarines, 7 surface ships (including a modernized one), 33 multipurpose, raid and support vessels, 11 aircraft and helicopters, and also over 7,700 cruise, anti-ship and anti-submarine missiles.

+Invasion of Ukraine and losses

-In 2022 the Russian Navy took part in the invasion of Ukraine, starting with the attack on Snake Island at the beginning of the war.
-The siege became infamous when the Ukrainian defenders told the Russian cruiser Moskva, flagship of the Black Sea; "Russian warship, go fuck yourself", before subsequently being captured by Russian forces.
-Moskva sunk on 14 April 2022 after a fire broke out and forced the crew to evacuate.
+In 2022, the Russian Navy took part in the Russian invasion of Ukraine, starting with the attack on Snake Island at the beginning of the war, at which the Ukrainian defenders told the Russian cruiser Moskva, flagship of the Black Sea; "Russian warship, go fuck yourself", before subsequently being captured by Russian forces.
+Moskva sank on 14 April 2022 after a fire broke out and forced the crew to evacuate.
 The Ukrainian military reported that they hit the ship with Neptune anti-ship missiles, however the Russian military did not confirm this.
 The ship subsequently capsized and sank while the Russian Navy was attempting to tow her into port.
 The sinking of Moskva is the most significant Russian naval loss in action since World War II.
+In December 2023, the Russian landing ship Novocherkassk was also destroyed after being hit by Ukrainian cruise missiles.